 - Resettlement Registration Form – this contains all of the biographical data of each family member.
 Adults are interviewed separately and they may disclose information they have not shared with their spouse or others in the family.
 The family members will never see this form.

-- Migrant Health Assessment – an IOM Doctor in the country of asylum will carry out a full medical on each family member.
+- Migrant Health Assessment – an IOM doctor in the host country will carry out a full medical assessment for each family member.
 The form will be completed in English.
-Some Groups have shown this to the GP surgery or had to share this with their Health Board or Clinical Commissioning Group when deciding whether to accept a family, others have found that GPs will not accept medical information from anyone except the patient.
-From January 2021, each family member will have a sealed copy of their MHA on arrival, they will have been briefed to give these to the GP directly.
+Some groups have shown this to the GP surgery or had to share this with their Health Board or Clinical Commissioning Group when deciding whether to accept a family, and others have found that GPs will not accept medical information from anyone except the patient.
+From January 2021, each family member will have a sealed copy of their MHA on arrival, and they will have been briefed to give these to the GP directly.

 - You may receive additional documentation related to the case you are considering.